vleema/turing-machine-sim/README.md

 The $\lambda$ is the empty string.

-The symbols are utf-8 characters and the states are unsigned integers, direction could be either R (right) or L (left).
+The symbols are utf-8 characters and the states are unsigned integers, direction could be either R (right), L (left) or N (None).
 A example file would be the following:

 ```plain
 t e s n i